 Continued work in the tunnel

 Now the breakthrough has been achieved, the focus will be on the interiorwork in the tunnel: this includes the last layer of aerocrete of the tunnel lining being applied, the clearing of the tunnel floor and then the creation of the substratum (strip foundation, service routes, drainage).
 The 12 transverse access links between the old and the new tunnel will also be completed.
 Then work can start on track building and the wiring of the railway technology.
-The new Albula Tunnel is due to be opened at the end of 2021/beginning of 2022.
+The new Albula Tunnel is due to be opened in 2022.
 The existing tunnel, which is linked to the new tunnel with the 12 transverse access links, will then be converted into a safety tunnel.

 Construction work at Preda and Spinas stations

 In coordination with the interiorwork program for the tunnel, construction work will also be taking place at the two Albula Tunnel stations.
 Both Preda and Spinas will be converted to correspond to the state of the art in the years 2020 and 2021 and modernised to cater to people with mobility difficulties.
 At Spinas station the perron will be heightened and lengthened.
 The crossing point will also be lengthened.
 Preda station will be given an additional third track so that sledge train operations can be dealt with in entirety on platform one.
 Regular operations will be run through tracks 2 and 3, for which a middle perron is being constructed.
 The middle perron will be accessed by a new subway.
 The concourse and middle perrons will be covered.